 REVIEW: “Slave Play”

-You can tell something’s not quite right from the opening moments of Jeremy O. Harrison’s “Slave Play” at New York Theatre Workshop.
+You can tell something’s not quite right from the opening moments of Jeremy O. Harris’s “Slave Play” at New York Theatre Workshop.

 From a door in the towering mirror walled set by Clint Ramos, Kaneisha (Teyonah Parris), a black slave, emerges with a broom and commences to very poorly and awkwardly attempt to sweep her surroundings before Rihanna’s “Work” chimes in and she’s overcome by her uncontrollable impulse to start twerking.